 For the nearly 30,000 businesses on the Sunshine Coast, commercial confidence is at its highest level in seven years.
 The region is experiencing the highest levels of business profitability and total sales and revenue of any region in Queensland (CCIQ Westpac Pulse Survey, December 2015).
 More than 60% of all businesses expect an increase in profitability in the first half of 2016, and 58% expect stronger performance over the same period (Boardroom Business Survey, September 2015).

 The Sunshine Coast is just over one hour by road, north of the state capital of Brisbane and covers an area of approximately 2,291 square kilometres with 52.3 kilometres of open coastline.

 The region features designated commercial, residential and industrial precincts as well as diverse landscapes from ocean beaches to green belts and pristine hinterland communities.

 The Sunshine Coast has a range of notable education and research facilities including Australia's fastest growing university, the University of the Sunshine Coast.
-The region also hosts five private hospitals, four public hospitals and work is underway to deliver one of the largest tertiary hospitals in Australia by 2016.
+The region also hosts five private hospitals, four public hospitals and work is underway to deliver one of the largest tertiary hospitals in Australia by 2017.

 For more information email firstname.lastname@example.org.